pretix/pretix-docs/docs/guides/widget.md

 ## Multi-event selection

-If you want to embed multiple events in a single widget, you can do so.
+You can display multiple event shops in a single widget.
 If it's multiple dates of an event series, just leave off the `series` attribute:

     <pretix-widget event="https://pretix.eu/demo/series/"></pretix-widget>

-If you want to include all your public events, you can just reference your organizer:
+If you want to include all your public events, pass the URL to your customer account to the `event` attribute instead of an event:

     <pretix-widget event="https://pretix.eu/demo/"></pretix-widget>

+You can use the `list-type` attribute to define if your events will be displayed in a monthly calendar view, a weekly calendar view or a list view.
-There is an optional `style` parameter that let's you choose between a monthly calendar view, a week view and a list view.
-If you do not set it, the choice will be taken from your organizer settings:
+If you do not include this attribute,it will default to the setting you setting you chose under :navpath:Your organizer → :fa3-wrench: Settings → General, If you do not set it, the choice will be taken from your organizer settings:

     <pretix-widget event="https://pretix.eu/demo/series/" list-type="list"></pretix-widget>
     <pretix-widget event="https://pretix.eu/demo/series/" list-type="calendar"></pretix-widget>
     <pretix-widget event="https://pretix.eu/demo/series/" list-type="week"></pretix-widget>

-If you have more than 100 events, the system might refuse to show a list view and always show a calendar for performance reasons instead.
+For performance reasons, the system will always display a calendar view if you have more than 100 events.
 You can see an example here:

 <pretix-widget event="https://pretix.eu/demo/series/" list-type="calendar"></pretix-widget>